Composable Verification in the Circuit-Model via Magic-Blindness: Proofs for Verification

 \item With that being said, let us first calculate $\epsilon$.
 First, let $X$ denote a random variable describing the number of test rounds affected by a non-trivial deviation.
 Then, let $x>0$.
 We can always write

 From there, we can notice that $X$ is naturally upper-bounded in the stochastic order by a hypergeometrically-distributed random variable $\tilde X \sim H(N, m_0, s)$.
 We use this fact to compute the first term of the sum.
-By using the tail bounds for such the hypergeometric variable, we have for $\chi\geq 0$:
+By using the tail bounds for such the hypergeometric variable, we have for $\chi_\epsilon\geq 0$:

-Using this tail bounds, the parametrization on $\chi$ requires to set $x = ( {m_0}/{N} - \chi )s$ and we get
+Using this tail bounds, the parametrization on $\chi_\epsilon$ requires to set $x = ({m_0}/{N} - \chi_\epsilon)s$ and we get

-Now we compute an upper-bound on the second term of the sum, noting that so that $X$ is fixed and parametrized according to $\chi$ as previously.
+Now we compute an upper-bound on the second term of the sum, noting that so that $X$ is fixed and parametrized according to $\chi_\epsilon$ as previously.
 Then, we notice that $Y$ conditioned on $X=x$ is upper-bounded in the stochastic order by a binomially-distributed variable $\tilde Y \sim (x, 1/k)$.
-Indeed: the number of affected test rounds has been fixed to $x$, there are $k=n+t$ types of possible traps, and any non-trivial deviation is detected by at least one type of trap.
-For Protocol \ref{protocol:verification}, this is guaranteed by Lemma \ref{lemma:harmful deviations are detected}.

-Thus, the probability that a given test round detects the non-trivial deviation of the Server is at least $1/k$.
-The worst case is when the deviation is detected by only one type of trap, so we can fix the detection probability to $1/k$.
+Indeed: the number of affected test rounds has been fixed to $x$, there are $k=|\mathcal Q|$ types of traps, and any non-trivial deviation is detected by at least one type of trap.
+For Protocol~\ref{protocol:verification}, this is guaranteed by Lemma~\ref{lemma:harmful deviations are detected}, where the set of traps $\mathcal Q$ defined by \ref{eq: set of traps} was used.
+Consequently, $k=1+t$.
+The probability that a given test round detects the non-trivial deviation of the Server is thus at least $1/k$.
+The worst case is when the deviation is detected by only one type of trap, so we can fix the detection rate to $1/k$.
 Using the tail bounds for the binomial variable, we have for

-for $w> x/k$.
-In the parametrization on $\chi$, this means $\chi < \frac{m_0}{N}-\frac{w}{s}k$.
+for $w < x/k$.
+In the parametrization on $\chi_\epsilon$, this means $\chi_\epsilon < \frac{m_0}{N}-\frac{w}{s}k$.
 In short, we can upper-bound $\epsilon$ as follows:

 \item Then, let us calculate $\nu$.
 To this end, let us decompose the random variable $Z$ into $Z_1$ and $Z_2$, where $Z_1$ describes the number of computation rounds affected by a non-trivial deviation while $Z_2$ describes the number of computation rounds non-affected by the Server deviation but that nevertheless yield an incorrect outcome due to the probabilistic nature of the BQP computation.
 Then, for $z_1>0$, $\nu$ can be written as